Options

 }

-• Default value: object
+- Default value:

-• Required: No
+- Required: No

-JSON Web Tokens can be used for session tokens if enabled with session: { strategy: "jwt" } option.
+option.
 JSON Web Tokens are enabled by default if you have not specified an adapter.
 JSON Web Tokens are encrypted (JWE) by default.
 We recommend you keep this behaviour.
-See the Override JWT encode and decode methods advanced option.
+See the Override JWT encode

-JSON Web Token Options
+JSON Web Token Optionsβ

 jwt: {